Protected trees: a guide to tree preservation procedures

 In an emergency where you need to act without delay you are advised to keep a photographic record because the burden of proof that the work was essential rests with you.

-Your five day notice can be submitted via e-mail or letter, You could also use the standard form or submit it online through the planning portal (external link) if you wish but whatever method used please be sure to indicate that it is a ‘five day notice’.
 Be clear about what work you intend to do and provide any supporting information which demonstrates that the work is the minimum required to remove the danger.

 15. When will I have to plant a replacement tree?